Course Catalog

 5 units

 Examines how social class shapes attitudes, beliefs, and behaviors.
 Emphasis is placed on structural barriers and their impact on the well-being of low-income groups.
 Strategies for reducing classist discrimination, improving interclass relations, and strengthening social policy are discussed.
-Prerequisite: course 3 or 100, or major standing in anthropology, community studies, economics, legal studies, politics, sociology, or feminist studies.
+Prerequisite(s): PSYC 100, or anthropology, community studies, economics, legal studies, politics, sociology, or feminist studies majors.

 PSYC 155